-Dear Dr :
+Dear Dr:

-AC23, I regret to info employment as a men rocedures set forth for review in The Pennsylvania Storm you of the decision that promotion and tenure will mber of the University faculty will terminate June 30 ut the full responsibilities of your faculty position through ll not be granted.
-Your,, and we will
+In accordance with procedures set forth for review in The Pennsylvania State University's Policy AC23, I regret to inform you of the decision that promotion and tenure will not be granted.
+Your employment as a member of the University faculty will terminate June 30,, and we will expect you to carry out the full responsibilities of your faculty position through the completion of your appointment.

 Sincerely,

 Dean or Chancellor